billfoxco/seeing-md/SEEING.md

 ### 3. See again

 Remain open long enough for something not supplied by the past to become visible.
 Not knowing is not a failure.
 It is the space in which the first interpretation can loosen.
+Notice any urge to fill that space quickly.

 ### 4. Act